 - UE Rx-Tx time difference measurement related side conditions given in clause 10.1.25 are met for a corresponding band.

-- DL RSCP related side conditions given in clause 10.1.x for FR1 and FR2 are fulfilled, for a corresponding Band.
+- DL RSCP related side conditions given in clause 10.1.44.2 for FR1 and FR2 are fulfilled, for a corresponding Band.

 - SRS is configured on at least one of the PCell, PSCell and SCell.